 Contact the nursing home (List of all municipal and private nursing homes and health and rehabilitation centres in Oslo.
 The list is in Norwegian.)

 Before your visit

 - It is possible to visit on weekdays, evenings and weekends.

 During your visit

-- You must wash your hands when you arrive
+- You must wash or wash your hands when you arrive.

-- The visit will take place in the living rooms.
+- The visit should mainly take place in the living rooms.

-- You should go directly to and from your visit, and not stay in common areas.
+- You should go directly to and from your visit

 - You should keep at least one meter away from the person you are visiting, staff and other patients / residents.